biojava/biojava-tutorial/structure/bioassembly.md

         // This loads the PBCV-1 virus capsid, one of, if not the biggest biological assembly in terms on nr. of atoms.
         // The 1m4x.pdb1.gz file has 313 MB (compressed)
-        // This Structure requires about 8 GB of memory to be loaded in memory.
+        // This Structure requires a minimum of 9 GB of memory to be loaded in memory.

         String pdbId = "1M4X";